Member Portal Redesign

 Reveals deeper levels only as members commit to a practice area or priority.

-I structured the navigation so Areas of Focus orient members at the top level, with Priorities and Topics revealed as they narrow intent.
-The goal was to make four levels feel like a natural path, not a taxonomy buried in dropdowns.
+Areas of Focus orient members at the top level, while Priorities and Topics appear as they move closer to a specific research need.
+The goal was to make four levels feel like a path, not a taxonomy buried in dropdowns.

 Constraints

-- Parallel rebrand: A third-party consultant was evolving i4cp's visual identity at the same time.
-Ideally, we'd have built new tokenized variables in Figma and CSS from scratch.
-Due to timeline constraints, we had to map to the existing token structure instead.
+• Parallel rebrand: A third-party consultant was evolving i4cp's visual identity at the same time.
+Instead of rebuilding tokens from scratch, I mapped the new direction to the existing token structure so the MVP could keep moving.

-- Validation: moderated member testing planned for July.
+• Validation planned: Moderated member testing is planned for July.

 Planned validation criteria